-Among hospitalised patients, intravenous therapy is the most common invasive procedure.
-Intravenous therapy is associated with a phlebitis rate of between 2.3% (White 2001) and 60% (Gupta 2007) and an intravenous catheter-related bacteraemia (CRBSI) rate of approximately 0.1% (Maki 2006).
-Current guidelines recommend that "there is no need to replace peripheral catheters more frequently than every 72 to 96 hours to reduce risk of infection and phlebitis in adults" (O'Grady 2011), and most hospitals follow this recommendation.
+Among hospitalised patients, vascular access is the most common invasive procedure with 80% of hospital admissions involving an average of two vascular access devices per patient (Hadaway 2012).
+Peripheral intravenous access is associated with a phlebitis rate of between 1.5% (Malyon 2014) and 60% (Gupta 2007) and a peripheral intravenous catheter-related bacteraemia (CRBSI) rate of approximately 0.1% (Maki 2006).
+Current guidelines recommend that "there is no need to replace peripheral catheters more frequently than every 72 to 96 hours to reduce risk of infection and phlebitis in adults" (O'Grady 2011) but most hospitals interpret this to mean 'change peripheral catheters every 72-96 hours'.
 The 2011 recommendation carries a category rating of 1B (strongly recommended for implementation and supported by some experimental, clinical or epidemiological studies).
 In support of the rating, the guideline cites two observational studies (Lai 1998; Tager 1983) and one RCT.
 The first observational study followed 3094 patients through their period of IV peripheral catheterisation and found that the phlebitis rate was 3.2% among those whose catheters remaining in situ for > seven days, compared with a rate of 4.1% and 3.9% for those whose dwell times were three and four days respectively (Tager 1983).
 The second observational study compared intravenous catheters left in place for 72 hours or 96 hours and found equivalent phlebitis rates (Lai 1998).
 The one RCT that was cited was designed to compare two types of catheter material, not dwell times (Maki 1991).
 The guideline also exempts children or patients with poor veins from the recommendation.
 In recent years, there have been improvements in catheter design and composition and more recent studies, including an earlier version of this review (Webster 2010), indicate that the recommendation may need to be revised.
+On the other hand, based on level 1 evidence, the most recent Infusion Nursing Standards of Practice and the epic3 National Evidence Based Guidelines recommend that short peripheral catheters should be replaced when clinically indicated, unless the patient is receiving parenteral nutrition peripherally (Infusion Nurses Society 2011; Loveday 2014).
+The projected 5-year savings from implementing clinically indicated peripheral intravenous catheter removal policies is US\$300 million and 1 million health-worker hours in the United States alone (Tuffaha 2014; Tuffaha 2014a).